Kappaccinoh/zut/README.md

 2. Minor Backend Setup
 - Set up Turbo listening for other tags to get real time updates without having to refresh page
-- Create a way to lock and unlock the room -> in preparation for playing the game
 - Figure out how to do the back and forth toggling between players

 3. Game Mechanics Setup (Major Backend)